Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/encryption-data-security/managing-encryption-at-rest.md

 * Qumulo Core doesn't encrypt host file system data on the node (such as system logs, core files, and so on).

 * Qumulo Core doesn't support removing encryption from encrypted clusters.

-* On encrypted systems, single-stream throughput and latency might experience up to 5-10% degradation for writes and up to 5% for reads.